-Some counties offer projects in addition to those listed.
+Some counties offer projects in addition to those listed in this publication.
 These projects usually meet a specific need within the county 4-H program.
-If you are interested in these, contact your county’s MSU Extension Office to find out more.
+If you are interested in these, contact your MSU Extension office to find out more.
 Many projects also have opportunities for sharing and learning about your unique skills and talents through project achievement programs.
-Contact your Extension Office to find out how to meet these goals.
+Contact your Extension office to find out how to meet these goals.

 Keeping records is an important part of completing each project.
 They help you set goals, keep track of your attendance at meetings, record your demonstrations or talks and a whole lot more.

 All 4-H projects require the use of record books, Learn more about Montana 4-H record books here.

 Volunteerism and Leadership involves youth and adults in significant roles where they can help facilitate the growth and success of others.
 Opportunities to contribute in meaningful ways to your club, your community, your country and your world can be varied and numerous.
 Through these projects, you can help others, serve as a mentor, tutor or coach, and fill important leadership roles that contribute to the overall vitality of your community.

 Any youth who is 5 years old on Oct.
 1 may join a 4-H Cloverbud group.